 - 7.2 Section 27(2) of the Localism Act 2011 requires the Authority to adopt a code of conduct "dealing with the conduct that is expected of members ... when they are acting in that capacity".
 The Authority's code is expressed to apply whenever a member is acting in their capacity as a member of the Council.
-We therefore first have to consider whether Councillor Gillard was acting in an official capacity at the time of the alleged incidents. - 7.3 Though relating to the former 2007 model code of conduct, the Upper Tribunal decision in MC v Standards Committee of the London Borough of Richmond [2011] UKUT 232 (AAC) is a helpful distillation of the previous High Court cases on capacity Livingstone v Adjudication Panel for England [2006] EWHC 2533 and R(Mullaney) v Adjudication Panel for England [2009] EWHC 72.
-The principles stated in MC are:- - (a) was the councillor, as a matter of ordinary English, actually conducting the business of their authority, including the business of the office of councillor? - (b) a fact sensitive approach is required to the above; - (c) the question is one for the tribunal to determine, not a reasonable observer. - 7.4 In this case the allegations relate to Councillor Gillard's alleged conduct in respect of activity outside of formal meetings. - 7.5 There is no doubt that some of the alleged activity related to functions of the authority, that is the alleged contact with the Council's staff and the disclosure of information to the press.
+We therefore first have to consider whether Councillor O'Nolan was acting in an official capacity at the time of the alleged incidents. - 7.3 Though relating to the former 2007 model code of conduct, the Upper Tribunal decision in MC v Standards Committee of the London Borough of Richmond [2011] UKUT 232 (AAC) is a helpful distillation of the previous High Court cases on capacity Livingstone v Adjudication Panel for England [2006] EWHC 2533 and R(Mullaney) v Adjudication Panel for England [2009] EWHC 72.
+The principles stated in MC are:- - (a) was the councillor, as a matter of ordinary English, actually conducting the business of their authority, including the business of the office of councillor? - (b) a fact sensitive approach is required to the above; - (c) the question is one for the tribunal to determine, not a reasonable observer. - 7.4 In this case the allegations relate to Councillor O'Nolan's alleged conduct outside of formal meetings of the Council. - 7.5 There is no doubt that some of the alleged activity related to functions of the authority, that is the alleged contact with the Council's staff and the disclosure of information to the press.
 This is because the issues related directly to the business of the Council.
-In particular when considering the articles in the press the information was clearly obtained by Councillor Gillard in his capacity as a Councillor as the information was not in the public domain at the time.
-In those instances Councillor Gillard was acting in his capacity as a Member of the Town Council and was therefore acting in an official capacity. - 7.6 There is some doubt whether Councillor Gillard contacted Councillor Rawlings in his capacity as a Councillor or as a fellow member of the Liberal Democrat Party.
-Whilst the nature of the telephone calls related to another Councillor and his dealings with the Council they were not necessarily directly related to Councillor Gillard's official functions as a Town Councillor.
-We have therefor concluded that on those occasions Councillor Gillard was not acting in an official capacity. - 7.7 We have concluded that Councillor Gillard was acting in an official capacity as a member of the Town Council in relation to most of the allegations made by the four Town Councillors.
+In particular when considering the articles in the press the information was clearly obtained by Councillor O'Nolan in his capacity as a Councillor as the information was not in the public domain at the time.
+In those instances Councillor O'Nolan was acting in his capacity as a Member of the Town Council and was therefore acting in an official capacity. - 7.6 The article in the San Francisco Chronical is about Councillor O'Nolan's private life detailing his meeting with his wife, their subsequent marriage and the trip they were undertaking in a boat.
+Whilst being interviewed by the reporter there is no doubt that Councillor O'Nolan was acting in a private capacity and was not undertaking the duties of a Councillor.
+We therefore conclude that the interview and subsequent article in the press was not covered by the Code of Conduct.

+7.7 We have concluded that Councillor O'Nolan was acting in an official capacity as a member of the Town Council in relation to most of the allegations made by the four Town Councillors.